Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 * Source and destination GDPnames (256-bit).
-* A dynamically sized buffer in which to read or store a payload, which must be treated as an opaque blob.
+* A dynamically sized buffer in which to read or store a payload, which you must treat as an opaque blob.
 * Advertisements of known GDPnames, authenticated using a certificate-based scheme, still not fully defined.
 * Probably some hints vis-a-vis client expectations such as Quality of Service.
 These remain _for further study_.
+* A `libevent` event base to be used for registering I/O events.
+I may register my own events in the same event base.
 * _Other information to be determined._
-* Functions to declare I/O event handlers.

 Your side is responsible for:

 * Routing.
-* Reliability (retransmissions, etc.).
+* Retransmissions, etc.
+* Reestablishing dropped connections (e.g., in presence of router failure).
 * Fragmentation/Reassembly.
 * In order delivery (i.e., all pieces of the PDU delivered in order).
 * Compression (notably header compression).